 By the mid-20th century, the Church had become increasingly involved with social issues and providing aid.
-During the 1960s-70s, Catholic bishops began advocating for indigenous rights, notably for their claims to land, some of which had been seized by Peru during World War II (see History and Myth).
-This event began an ongoing trend of the Church working as a mediator between disadvantaged Ecuadorians and the state (see Political and Social Relations).
-Since then, the Catholic Church has re-established itself as a stabilizing force in a country that has endured frequent political and social instability.
+During the 1960s-70s, Catholic bishops began advocating for indigenous rights, notably for their claims to land, some of which had been seized by Peru during World War II (see p.
+10 of History and Myth).
+This event began an ongoing trend of the Church working as a mediator between disadvantaged Ecuadorians and the state

+(see p.
+14-15 of Political and Social Relations).
+Since then, the Catholic Church has reestablished itself as a stabilizing force in a country that has endured frequent political and social instability.